fayimora/dss_coursework/README.md

 ## Distributed Systems Coursework 1

-Nothing to see here, just a cursework for uni.
+Nothing to see here, just a coursework for uni.

 Distributed Systems Coursework 1